Katsuya Toida

-Katsuya Toida (戸井田 カツヤ, Toida Katsuya), is a Japanese mixed martial artist.
+Katsuya Toida (戸井田 カツヤ, Toida Katsuya) is a Japanese mixed martial artist.
 He competed in the Bantamweight and Featherweight divisions.
 His real name is Katsuya Toida (戸井田 克也, Toida Katsuya).
 He is known for his judo and shoot wrestling expertise.

 Mixed martial arts career

 On August 23, 1998, Toida participated in the lightweight tournament of the 5th All Japan Amateur Shooto Championship.
 He lost to Kazuhiro Inoue in the final and became the runner-up.
-He would make his professional debut on September 18, 1998, against Naoya Uematsu and lost via armbar.
+He would make his professional debut on September 18, 1998, against Naoya Uematsu and lose via armbar.